Dark matter in compact stars: The neutron star as a dark matter laboratory

 After a black hole is formed inside the NS, step (3) is to determine whether it is so small that it will rapidly evaporate away via Hawking radiation, or whether it is so large that through accumulating surrounding baryonic material it will grow to consume the NS in a relatively short timeframe.
 Initial studies of this process estimated whether Bondi accretion by the black hole would proceed faster than Hawking radiation, which is entirely determined by the initial mass of the black hole~\cite{Kouvaris:2011fi,McDermott:2011jp}.
 Later studies incorporated the accumulation of DM particles additionally collected into the NS and onto the black hole, finding that this can substantially influence whether the black hole would grow to consume the NS~\cite{Bramante:2013hn,Bell:2013xk,Bramante:2013nma}.

 Altogether, the requirement that the black hole grows in the NS is given by

 where the first term is the NS accretion rate onto the black hole, the second is the DM accretion rate onto the black hole, and the third is the Hawking radiation rate.
 Each of these terms has been individually studied in the context of asymmetric DM which causes NSs to implode: \begin{enumerate} \item {\em NS accretion}: The simplest treatment of NS accretion onto the black hole assumes Bondi accretion.
 In practice, angular momentum of the NS fluid around the black hole, for a rapidly spinning NS, can diminish accretion relative to na{\"i}ve Bondi accretion, but the high viscosity of the NS fluid results in infall rates consistent with spherical Bondi accretion despite angular momentum effects~\cite{Kouvaris:2013kra}.
 Sufficiently small black holes will have a quantum penalty to accumulation of neutrons due to the neutron de Broglie wavelength; this effect can be pronounced for black hole masses near the edge of growth vs.~evaporation~\cite{Giffin:2021kgb}.
-The accretion of the NS fluid onto the black hole inside a NS has been studied in a detailed simulation that accounts for hydrodynamic and general relativistic effects~\cite{East:2019dxt}, finding that in the final stages of accretion, the mass of NS fluid ejected from the accretion zone is likely less than about $10^{-4}~M_\odot$. \item {\em DM accretion}: The accretion of DM onto the small black hole inside the NS can substantially affect whether it grows or shrinks, especially when the DM accretion rate onto the NS is maximized~\cite{Bramante:2013hn,Bell:2013xk,Bramante:2013nma,Garani:2018kkd}. \item {\em Hawking radiation}: There is a correction to the evaporation rate of black holes inside NSs, coming from the Pauli blocking of Hawking radiation, since the region around the black hole will be inhabited by a degenerate sea of SM fermions~\cite{Autzen:2014tza}. \end{enumerate}
+The accretion of the NS fluid onto the black hole inside a NS has been studied in a detailed simulation that accounts for hydrodynamic and general relativistic effects~\cite{East:2019dxt}, finding that in the final stages of accretion, the mass of NS fluid ejected from the accretion zone is likely less than about $10^{-4}~M_\odot$. \item {\em DM accretion}: The accretion of DM onto the small black hole inside the NS can substantially affect whether it grows or shrinks, especially when the DM accretion rate onto the NS is maximized~\cite{Bramante:2013hn,Bell:2013xk,Bramante:2013nma,Garani:2018kkd}. \item {\em Hawking radiation}: There is a correction to the evaporation rate of black holes inside NSs, coming from the Pauli blocking of Hawking radiation, since the region around the black hole will be inhabited by a degenerate sea of SM fermions~\cite{Autzen:2014tza}.
+The assumption of Hawking radiation may itself break down after the black hole has lost about half its mass due to quantum backreaction on the black hole itself, which can result in much stronger constraints on the DM parameter space~\cite{Basumatary:2024uwo}. \end{enumerate}